redis/redis-doc/topics/streams-intro.md

 OK
 ```

-Now that the consumer group is created we can immediately start trying to read messages via the consumer group, by using the **XREADGROUP** command.
-We'll read from the consumers, that we will call Alice and Bob, to see how the system will return different messages to Alice and Bob.
+Now that the consumer group is created we can immediately try to read messages via the consumer group using the **XREADGROUP** command.
+We'll read from consumers, that we will call Alice and Bob, to see how the system will return different messages to Alice or Bob.

 **XREADGROUP** is very similar to **XREAD** and provides the same **BLOCK** option, otherwise it is a synchronous command.
 However there is a *mandatory* option that must be always specified, which is **GROUP** and has two arguments: the name of the consumer group, and the name of the consumer that is attempting to read.
 The option **COUNT** is also supported and is identical to the one in **XREAD**.